sydubaid/MetaCraft_Assignment/Poly-Zk Circuit/README.md

-# Circuit Deployment on Polygon
+# Custom Circuit
-This repository contains the imlementation of the given circuit diagram using circom and also demonstrates how to deploy it on Polygon Mumbai Testnet
+This repository contains the circuit and the deployment process of mumbai Testnet

+circuit.circom contains the code for the circuit

 ## Steps to Run